huangh1022/HH-Neuron-Sim/README.md

 # HH-Neuron-Sim
 Simulation of the Hodgkin-Huxley model of current flow and channel openings in axons.

+Application.py GUI contains options for editing the parameters of the simulation.

 Values timescale, applied voltage and current, HH parameters, etc are located in config.py.

 HH parameters for giant squid axon taken from: